benoitc/couchbeam/README.md

 ## Features

 * a full client in sync with latest CouchDB version
+* possible to use it as a simple standalone client (without starting application and such).
-* it follows OTP principles
+* it follows OTP principles if you want
 * no dependancies.
 Http client use gen_recv and will allow full streaming of attachments